llemarr42/plant-planter-planner/Weekly-Progress.md

 ### Feb 27- Mar 3 (Week #26)
 #### What did we work on?

-This week we were working on finalizing the last pieces of the arm.
+This week we worked on finalizing the last pieces of the arm.
 We also got the code working more.

 #### What new issues were discovered?